A. Burden, standard of proof

 The statutory privilege applies to all unpublished or nonbroadcast information.
 Once the reporter establishes that he or she is entitled to the privilege (i.e., that he or she was engaged in procuring, etc., news or other information for dissemination to the public), no statutory exceptions allow the subpoenaing party to overcome the privilege.
 It is possible that a criminal defendant may overcome the privilege by demonstrating violation of his or her Sixth Amendment right to a fair trial.
 While no Nebraska cases address this issue, courts in other jurisdictions have required the defendant to establish that the information sought is admissible in evidence, central or crucial to the defense, and not otherwise available or obtainable.

 NRS 49.275 provides for an absolute privilege, for both published and unpublished information.
-The news shield statute is not limited to confidential sources but includes any source.
+The news shield statute is not limited to confidential sources, but includes any source.
 The statute protects both the information obtained and the source of the information.
 However, the Nevada Supreme Court has stated, in dicta, that "although the news shield statute provides an absolute privilege to reporters engaged in the newsgathering process, there may be certain situations, e.g., when a defendant's countervailing constitutional rights are at issue, in which the news shield statute might have to yield so that justice may be served."
 Aspen Fin.
 Services, Inc. v.
 Eighth Judicial Dist.
-Court of State ex rel.
-County of Clark, 129 Nev.
+Court, 129 Nev.
 878, 313 P.3d 875, 879-80 (2013), citing Diaz v.
 Eighth Judicial District Court, 116 Nev.
 88, 993 P.2d 50, 59 (2000).
-It has not issued any opinions concerning a conflict between a criminal defendant's constitutional rights and the rights of the media under NRS 49.275.
+The court has not issued any opinions concerning a conflict between a criminal defendant's constitutional rights and the rights of the media under NRS 49.275.
 It is therefore unclear as to who would bear the burden and what the standard of proof would be in such a case.

 Once a member of the news media demonstrates that they are covered by the privilege, a defendant in a criminal case may overcome the privilege by showing: